PeterOlsen1/load-balancer/README.md

 whereas the original server was only able to achieve ~2800.

 ## current work

 Testing:
 * How do we make sure a node is unreachable before removing it
   * Close request queue, fulfill all waiting, close node
 * Test with multiple routes, `getRouteConfig` method

 Working on:
+* Fix pool health check, some sort of locking issue is happening
 * Rethink container stopping
   * Don't fully stop containers, just stop sending requests their way, maybe stop after a long time?
   * Container pool to keep them warmed up?